Prasad-Bhumkar/indicab-Website/README.md

 *   **`src/main.jsx`**: The entry point for the React application.
 *   **`package.json`**: The Node.js project configuration file, which defines dependencies and scripts.
 *   **`DEVELOPMENT_PROGRESS.md`**: Tracks the development status of the main features.

+## License

+© 2024 Prasad Bhumkar.
+All rights reserved.

+This project is a personal creation and is protected under applicable copyright laws.
+Unauthorized copying, distribution, modification, or use of this project or its contents by any means is strictly prohibited without explicit written permission from the author.

+For licensing inquiries or permissions, please contact: your@email.com